 Where to Get the Shot: It depends what you want shots of, as you are spoiled for choice here.
 For iconic shots of the Lighthouse take the West Beach Trail.
 For beautiful city shots, go to East Beach.
 And for views of Howe Sound and Bowen Island go to Juniper Point or Shorepine Point.

-#4 Most Instagrammed Hike in Vancouver: Joffre Lakes
+Quarry Rock (4th Most Instagrammed Hike in Vancouver)

-Trail Info: The Joffre Lakes are actually just outside of Pemberton, a good 2.5 hour drive from Vancouver.
+Trail Info: It’s no surprise that Joffre Lakes has moved up in the rankings for 2018 as it seems like most of Vancouver is up there on long weekends (with the parking chaos that goes with it).
+There are now 43.7k photos hashtagged #JoffreLakes.
+In 2017 there were 25.6k photos – that’s a huge jump.)
+The Joffre Lakes are actually just outside of Pemberton, a good 2.5 hour drive from Vancouver.
 But the incredible turquoise lakes and glacier views have been extremely popular with Vancouver hikers over the last few years.
-There are now 25.6k photos hashtagged #JoffreLakes.
-The first lake is just 10 minutes from the parking lot.
+TThe first lake is just 10 minutes from the parking lot.
 From there you hike steeply uphill to the second lake where many stop for a break.
 Next you continue uphill past a stair-stepped waterfall to the Upper Lake where there is a campground and great views of the glaciers.
 Get more directions and more information on the Joffre Lakes Provincial Park website, VancouverTrails.com, or OutdoorVancouver.ca.